Lab Setup and Prerequisites

 Team Setup

-1. You’ll be working in teams of 2 people per cluster
+1. You’ll likely either be working in teams of 2 people per cluster or groups of 2 where each person gets their own cluster (if resources are available)

 Why teams of two?